 Safari’s mobile version comes preinstalled on iOS devices.

 IE11 sports heavy integration and optimization for Windows 7 and 8.
 Many functions, like turning tabs into new windows, are much easier with Microsoft’s new browser.
-It retains some of the unique features introduced in IE10, like individual tab previewing from the task bar and a new feature called site pinning, which lets you ‘pin’ a Web site to the Windows 8 task bar like you would a normal application.
-However, unlike an ordinary taskbar shortcut, pinned Web sites can offer customized “right click” menus.
+It retains some of the unique features introduced in IE10, like individual tab previewing from the task bar and a new feature called site pinning, which lets you ‘pin’ a website to the Windows 8 task bar like you would a normal application.
+However, unlike an ordinary taskbar shortcut, pinned websites can offer customized “right click” menus.
 For example, pinning the Facebook toolbar will let you right click and auto browse to different sections of the Facebook site like News, Messages, Events and Friends.
 In addition, when you open a pinned site, the IE11 browser customizes itself to resemble the site you’re viewing.
-Currently, this means an icon in the upper left and new colors for the back and forward buttons, but we like the idea.
+Currently, this only means the icon in the upper-left corner will change along with the colors for the back and forward buttons, but we like the idea.

 IE’s mobile version comes preinstalled on Windows devices.

 Creating a browser that can compete with the browser giants is an an uphill battle for Opera.
 Though, the decision to embed Chromium has proven to pay dividends for the Scandinavian company.
-Opera’s add-ons library utilizes Chrome’s major apps, mail, pocket, etc. Thankfully, Opera doesn’t attempt to beat Google at its own game.
-Sure, the extensive web-app store offers a variety of mostly-free apps, but Opera’s extensions is centered around their signature tool, Speed Dial- a touch-screen optimized homepage.
-Each extension can be tacked to Opera’s speed dial homepage.
-The simplicity of having your gmail account stored next to a news aggregatior all on your homepage is hard to pass up.
+Opera’s add-ons library utilizes Chrome’s major apps, including mail and pocket.
+Thankfully, Opera doesn’t attempt to beat Google at its own game.
+Sure, the extensive Web-app store offers a variety of mostly-free apps, but Opera’s extensions are centered around the browser’s signature tool, Speed Dial — a touchscreen-optimized homepage.
+Each extension can be tacked to Opera’s Speed Dial homepage.
+The simplicity of having your Gmail account stored next to a dependable news aggregatior on your homepage is hard to pass up.

 Security and Privacy

-According to the latest numbers from StatCounter, Chrome was the top browser for May 2014, garnering over 45 percent of the global browser market share and steadily solidifying its spot as top dog.
-IE and Firefox continue to be popular, holding roughly 20 and 18 percent respectively, but seem to be leveling out as the IE hype tapers off.
-Safari and Opera round off the top 5, fixed at around 10 percent and 1 percent respectively.
+According to the latest numbers from StatCounter, Chrome was the top browser for October 2014, garnering more than 45 percent of the global browser market share and steadily solidifying its spot as top dog.
+IE and Firefox continue to be popular, holding roughly 20 and 18 percent, respectively, but seem to be leveling out as the IE hype tapers off.
+Safari and Opera round off the top five, fixed at around 10 percent and 1 percent, respectively.
 On the mobile side, Chrome wins out but Opera’s touch-screen optimized browser holds an impressive mobile browser market share (12%).
 Another recent study shows different results, with Internet Explorer holding a firm grasp on the top spot.

 Which browser is best?

 Good question.
-It may come down to preference.
-Each browser has strengths and weaknesses.
-Chrome has the largest and most useful selection of apps, extensions, and a rapid release update schedule.
+For now, Chrome is the best browser on the market.
+Google’s proprietary browser boasts the largest and most useful selection of apps and extensions, along with a frequent update schedule.
 Other browsers, however, are upping their game.
-Now, Opera and Firefox offer similar frequent updates and IE 11 out-preforms Chrome on Sunspider’s benchmark standards.
-The bottom line is this, we’re in an era where the most minimal and modular browser reins supreme.
-Chrome still the leanest and most app ready browsing experience.
-IE, Firefox, and Opera have narrowed its lead significantly, each offering new features that can better accommodate some users needs.
-According to our benchmark tests alone, Mozilla Firefox is the best option for speed and managing highly-interactive webpages.
-For the first time in a long time we can’t claim a strong victor here.
-All major browsers offer a solid browsing experience with few downsides.
+Opera and Firefox now offer a similar update frequency and IE 11 out-performs Chrome on Sunspider’s benchmark standards.
+The bottom line is this, we’re in an era where the most minimal and modular browser reigns supreme.
+Chrome remains the most nimble and most app-ready browsing experience.
+IE, Firefox, and Opera have narrowed their lead significantly, each offering new features to better accommodate the needs of some users.

 This article was originally published on March 31, 2013.